gbengataylor/WebmethodsOnOCP/UniversalMessaging/README.md

 copy the umtcx file to the softwareag directory

-in the softwareag directory, build the docker file
+build the docker file with the webmethods installed directory as the context directory

-docker build --tag um:100 .
+docker build --tag um:100 /opt/softwareag/

 Test the image